top of page

 Second festival: 18-21 May 2023

-Zara McFarlane, Omar, Xhosa Cole, John Altman, Emma Rawicz, Oscar Lyons, Cleveland Watkiss (The Great Jamaican Songbook), Art Themen, John Watson, Esther Bennett, and Leon Foster Thomas, plus 15 more grassroots & local bands.
+Omar, Zara McFarlane, John Altman, Emma Rawicz, and Cleveland Watkiss (The Great Jamaican Songbook), plus Art Themen, John Watson, Oscar Lyons, Xhosa Cole, Esther Bennett, and Leon Foster Thomas, plus 15 more grassroots & local bands.
 We also delivered memorable workshops for young people and a live 4-hour broadcast on Jazz FM in 2023.

 Third festival: 12-19 May 2024

-We have been kindly supported by the Arts Council England, the National Lottery Community Fund, the Watford Cultural Support and Development Fund, Watford Council, Watford Business Improvement District, Sovereign Network Group, Watford Community Housing Trust, Magic Little Grants, Watford Community Lottery, dozens of local individuals, and councillors Tim Williams and Stephen Giles Medhurst.
+We have been kindly supported by the Arts Council England, National Lottery Community Fund, Scops Arts Trust, Wavendon Foundation, Watford Cultural Support Fund, Watford Council, Watford BID, Sovereign Network Group, Watford Community Housing Trust, Magic Little Grants, Watford Community Lottery, & hundreds of local individuals.
 We have also received sponsorship from Lit Fibre, Ronnie Scott's, London Square, Classic Motor Events and Future Office Interiors, as well as many wonderful local businesses.

 In addition to the May festival, we also continue to put on shows across the year looking to showcase the most appealing and exciting jazz, soul and blues music around.